agdenadel/agdenadel.github.io/_posts/2019-6-10-Law-of-the-unconscious-statistician.md

 title: Law of the Unconscious Statistician
 ---

-The Law of the Unconscious Statistician is one that I'm pretty sure I've used before, but I'm not sure that I've ever proved.
+The Law of the Unconscious Statistician is something that I'm pretty sure I've used before, but I'm not sure that I've ever proved.
 The law is a theorem that states

 $$E[g(X)] = \int_{\mathbb{R}} g(x) f_X (x) dx$$